 I can be shy at first.
 Though one person told me I'm not really shy, so much as reserved.
 I have opinions and I'm pretty capable at articulating them.
 I can be very quiet in a group setting.
 I tend to do better one-on-one.
 I've been told many times I'm a good listener.

 I do check emails on here, and check out the visitors (that curiosity thing.)
-I rarely have this window at the front, so I probably won't notice an IM on here.
+I rarely have this window at the front, so I probably won't notice a message on here right away.
 I have all the messengers if you want to chat.
 And, if you want to read some more of my thoughts, check out the rants on my website.